-Covid-19 has meant that schools and training institutions are currently closed and are not due to return until January 2021.
-New Hope are currently looking after all of their children on site.
-They are doing informal learning with the children thanks to the facilities that they now have through Oakridge Primary School.
+Covid-19 has meant that schools and training institutions were closed for most of 2020.
+All institutions are now open and have introduced Covid protocols.
+New Hope continued to care for the children on site and the children carried on with learning through Oakridge Primary School.
 Hygiene measures are in place and all visitors are having to follow strict protocols.
 Through our food appeal we have been able to give extra donations of food.
 Please pray for Anne as she manages the needs of the children but also the many requests she gets from struggling families in the community.

 Lives impacted by the work of New Hope